mnot/I-D/rfc5988bis/draft.md

 automatically access that resource to avoid overburdening its server.

-When extension relation types are compared, they MUST be compared as strings (after converting to URIs if serialised in a different format, such as a Curie {{W3C.CR-curie-20090116}}) in a case-insensitive fashion, character-by-character.
+When extension relation types are compared, they MUST be compared as strings (after converting to URIs if serialised in a different format, such as a XML QNames {{W3C.REC-xml-names-20091208}}) in a case-insensitive fashion, character-by-character.
 Because of this, all-lowercase URIs SHOULD be used for extension relations.